afamousscientist/Shoot/README.md

 1. Start the app with `npm start` and open [http://localhost:3000](http://localhost:3000) (or replace `localhost` with the LAN IP of your PC on other devices).
 2. In the lobby, create a new project and confirm it appears in the "Recent projects" bar.
 Open it and verify the page list populates.
 3. Double-click a page row to edit it in the screenplay sidebar.
-Change the block type, edit the text, and press **Ctrl/Cmd + S** (or click **Save**) to persist.
-Refresh the page to confirm your edits remain.
+Adjust the title/type/synopsis directly inside the table cells, and type in the script editor using Tab for character lines and Enter for dialogue lines.
+Press **Ctrl/Cmd + S** (or click **Save**) to persist, then refresh to confirm your edits remain.
 4. Use the orientation toggle to flip between side-by-side and stacked views and check that the toolbar follows the layout.
 5. Toggle plugin placeholders in the toolbar and refresh; your choices should stick per profile.